 When Hugh Taylor Birch purchase the land that is now the state park, naysayers could not foresee the economic significance of owning a piece of the barrier island.
 The sandy soil made it unsuitable for farming, storms eroded the land and there was little fresh water.

 The first recorded human visitors to this shore were the early Tequesta Indians, who came in search of food but usually did not remain in the area for long.
 Probably the first people to live on the beach were the soldiers of the Second Seminole War, who came in 1839 to establish the second Fort Lauderdale near the New River, less than 2 miles south of where the park is today.
 It was abandoned in 1842 but then opened again briefly in 1856 to 1857.
 In 1876, at the site of the old fort, the government built one of the houses of refuge (New River House of Refuge) along these isolated beaches to help survivors of shipwrecks.

 The island’s first permanent resident, Washington Jenkins, lived as the first keeper of the House of Refuge.
-He and his successors were all alone until, in 1893, Hugh Taylor Birch came to the area in search of a winter home and with a friend, John McGregor Adams, purchased approximately 3 miles of the island for a total cost of $3,500.
-Mr. Birch eventually divided their holdings and he settled a little farther north in a cottage that was built for him on what is now Granada Street.
+He and his successors were all alone until Hugh Taylor Birch came to the area in 1893 in search of a winter home and with a friend, John McGregor Adams, purchased 3 miles of the island for a total cost of $3,500.
+Birch eventually divided their holdings, and he settled a little farther north in a cottage that was built for him on what is now Granada Street.